Dick Tracy vs. Crime, Inc.: Production

 Dick Tracy vs. Crime, Inc. cost $175,919 (a $1,380 overspend).

-It was filmed between 17 September and 24 October 1941 under the working titles Dick Tracy Strikes Again and Dick Tracy's Revenge.
+It was filmed between September 17 and October 24, 1941 under the working titles Dick Tracy Strikes Again and Dick Tracy's Revenge.
 The serial's production number was 1097.

 The scenes of giant waves hitting New York were recycled from the RKO Pictures film Deluge.

 Cliffhangers

 Most of the cliffhangers were stock footage from previous Dick Tracy serials.
 However, the reuse of the highlights of previous Dick Tracy serials actually added to this serial, making it seem like a "best of" compilation.

 Release

 Theatrical

-Dick Tracy vs. Crime, Inc.s official release date is 27 December 1941, during Christmas week 1941, although this is actually the date the seventh chapter was made available to film exchanges.
+Dick Tracy vs. Crime, Inc.s official release date is December 27, 1941, during Christmas week 1941, although this is actually the date the seventh chapter was made available to film exchanges.

-The serial was re-released on 8 October 1952, under the title Dick Tracy vs. Phantom Empire, between the first runs of Zombies of the Stratosphere and Jungle Drums of Africa.
+The serial was re-released on October 8, 1952, under the title Dick Tracy vs. Phantom Empire, between the first runs of Zombies of the Stratosphere and Jungle Drums of Africa.

 VCI released the serial on 2 DVD discs in 2008.
 It was later released together with the other three Dick Tracy serials in a boxed DVD set by VCI in 2013.